RaithSphere/GearBuildViewer/README.md

 1. Install the Lua addon in your World of Warcraft interface folder.
 2. Use the `/exportgear` command in-game to export your gear data.
 3. Alternatively, click the "Export Gear" button in the character frame to view and copy your gear information.

----

-## Conclusion

-This project combines a web application and a game addon to enhance the user experience for managing and sharing gear builds.
-The PHP application serves as a backend to store and display data, while the Lua addon offers an in-game interface for easy gear exporting.